fabian-lnsm/ice-climate-project-SIA/README.md

 ## Folder structure

 Main script is the SimpleGlacierModel.py in the scripts folder.
-See figures and movies for output created by the scripts
+The main folder contains the project instructions and final report.
+See figures and movies for output created by the script.

 ## Contribute